Bank Runs With and Without Bank Failure: Bank Runs and Bank Failure

 To further illustrate that bank runs and failures often follow a rise in non-financial business failures, \Cref{fig:failures_dynamics} shows the dynamics of the state-level non-financial business failure rate around innovations in the state-level rate of bank runs and bank failures.
-Both bank runs and bank failures are preceded by an elevated rate of business failures.
+State-level non-financial business failures are from \textit{Bradstreet's} and are available quarterly.
+Both bank runs and bank failures are preceded by and coincide with an elevated rate of business failures, which lead to asset losses for banks.
 The relation is especially strong for bank failures.
-Bank failures follow a rise in non-financial firm defaults, which lead to asset losses for banks.
-Both runs and failures tend to occur alongside spikes in the rate of non-financial business failures ($h=0$).
 This evidence supports the key role of deteriorating fundamentals for understanding bank failures and runs.
 The small spike in business failures around runs without failure further suggests that increases in business failures can lead to runs on healthy banks that do not ultimately fail, consistent with information-based theories of runs.